 Tip: Plastic to-go cups are perfect for holding milkweed and preventing accidental caterpillar drownings.
 Click here for milkweed harvesting tips!

+STEP 4: Care for caterpillars.
 Change the plant water, clean up frass (caterpillar poop), and continue replenishing the habitat with freshly rinsed milkweed.

 When a monarch caterpillar is fully grown, it will leave the milkweed in search of a place to pupate.
 Most caterpillars choose the top of the habitat, but occasionally there are caterpillars who choose milkweed stems or the rim of the water cup.